CorvetteCole/GotoSleep/README.md

 -Make edit bedtime button disappear after returning from settings for the first time

 -Investigate code to detect when a purchase has been refunded and disable the advanced options. **UPDATE:** still not sure how long it takes a revoked in-app purchase to be detected by the app code.
-Moving this to a lower priority.
+Moving this to a lower priority